pythtb/pythtb/CONTRIBUTING.md

    - Make frequent commits locally as you implement changes.
    - Be sure to document any changed behavior in docstrings, using [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) conventions.
-   - Add tests for new functionality in the [tests/](tests/) folder.
+   - Add tests for new functionality.
 Resolve any failing tests before pushing.
    - If the Sphinx webpage has been updated, build locally to make sure everything renders correctly and that there are no warnings or errors.
 3. Submit your contributions:
    - Push changes back to your fork on GitHub: